ANIO-Official/your-blog-journaling-app/README.md

 - [MDN blur()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/blur) - I wanted to autosave on unfocus and found this document about blur() which perfectly met my needs of how I wanted to save usernames.

+- [MDN filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) - I really wanted to have a functional filtering bar.
+I took some time to reread and test code to better understand this array method.
+I finally got it working as expected and I'm excited that it did!

 ## Author

 - LinkedIn - [Amanda Ogletree](https://www.linkedin.com/in/amanda-ogletree-a61b60168)